Floods have provided great cautionary tales throughout human history – what can they now teach us about speeding up carbon drawdown?

 Climate crisis is so overwhelmingly huge, our first challenge is identifying the nature of the problem.

-The climate crisis is actually a Russian doll of problems, nested inside each other.
+The climate crisis is actually a Russian doll of problems, each nested inside another.
 Many different faces are painted on many of these matryoshka dolls, but to keep things simple, let’s narrow it down to these five:

 - The doll on the outside is Human Civilisation (we could say ‘The Planet’, but See Through News doesn’t find it helpful to conflate our fate with that of our rock ball).